jingibus/gascan/resources/posts/2020/06/26/1240/Tell Them What You're Doing.md

 There's an evergreen bit of advice that circulates in the tech world.
-Maybe it circulates elsewhere, to.
+Maybe it circulates elsewhere, too.
 It goes like this:
 Guard your schedule fiercely.
 If you feel a meeting is a waste of your time, stop going to it.
 This is great advice.
 I believe there is a corollary to it that I don't hear expressed often, though:
 If you stop going to a meeting, tell the person running the meeting why you aren't going anymore.